 SECTION 1104.
 Budget: Public Hearing.

 Upon receipt of the proposed budget from the City Manager, the Council shall proceed to consider the proposed budget and may increase, decrease or omit any item or insert new items therein.
-Before adopting the budget, the Council shall fix the time and place for holding a public hearing on the proposed budget and shall cause a notice thereof to be published not less than ten (10) days prior to said hearing by at least one (1) insertion in the official newspaper of the City.
+Before adopting the budget, the Council shall fix the time and place for holding a public hearing on the proposed budget and shall cause a notice thereof to be published not less than ten (10) days prior to said hearing in a newspaper of general circulation in the City or if there is none, the Clerk shall cause it to be posted or published as otherwise allowed according to State law.
 Copies of the proposed budget shall be available for inspection by the public in the office of the City Clerk at least ten (10 ) days prior to said hearing.
 At the time and place so advertised, or at any time and place to which such public hearing shall from time to time be adjourned, the Council shall hold a public hearing on the proposed budget at which interested persons desiring to be heard shall be given such opportunity.

 SECTION 1105.
 Budget: Further Consideration and Adoption.